Last Updated on January 28, 2024 by Carrie Stephens

 If the parrot survives a stroke, it’ll need physical therapy to reduce the risk of muscle atrophy.
 This happens when the muscles gradually weaken due to a lack of use.

 Also, repeated exercises during physical therapy can aid neuroplasticity.
 While the brain can’t generate new cells, it can recognize damaged cells and identify new pathways.

 Unfortunately, the stroke recovery process for birds is slow and uncertain.

 Parrot Stroke Recovery

-While a stroke is inevitably traumatic, life goes on for many pet birds.
-The American Veterinary Medical Association journal said parrots often live full lives post-stroke when given ongoing support.
+While a stroke is traumatic, life goes on for many pet birds.
+The American Veterinary Medical Association journal said parrots often live enriching lives post-stroke when given ongoing support.

-Everything should be reoptimized in the parrot’s cage to make life easier and more comfortable.
+Everything should be reoptimized in the cage to make life easier and more comfortable.